DevExpress/devextreme-demos/JSDemos/Demos/TabPanel/Overview/description.md

 ### Bind the TabPanel to Data

+You can assign an array of TabPanel items to the [items[]](/Documentation/ApiReference/UI_Components/dxTabPanel/Configuration/items/) property as shown in this demo.
+Each item in this array configures an individual tab and an associated view.
+When these items are objects, use fields of these objects to specify tab and view properties listed in the **items[]** section.
+Each item of the *"String"* type in this array creates a tab and a view with this string.

-You can use the [dataSource](/Documentation/ApiReference/UI_Components/dxTabPanel/Configuration/#dataSource) property to bind the TabPanel to data.
+You can assign the same array to the [dataSource](/Documentation/ApiReference/UI_Components/dxTabPanel/Configuration/#dataSource) propertyinstead of **items[]**.
 The [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/) API allows you to shape, group, and otherwise modify data.

-You can also assign an array of TabPanel items to the [items[]](/Documentation/ApiReference/UI_Components/dxTabPanel/Configuration/items/) property instead of **dataSource** as shown in this demo.
-Specify tab and view settings listed in the **items[]** description in this array.
-If these properties do not suit your needs, you can specify a custom template for a separate tab or a view.
-Assign this template to an element's [tabTemplate](/Documentation/ApiReference/UI_Components/dxTabPanel/Configuration/items/#tabTemplate) or [template](/Documentation/ApiReference/UI_Components/dxTabPanel/Configuration/items/#template) fields correspondingly.
+If the default properties do not suit your needs, you can specify a custom template for a separate tab or a view.
+Assign this template to an item's [tabTemplate](/Documentation/ApiReference/UI_Components/dxTabPanel/Configuration/items/#tabTemplate) or [template](/Documentation/ApiReference/UI_Components/dxTabPanel/Configuration/items/#template) field correspondingly.

 If you need to specify a single template for all the TabPanel views, use the [itemTemplate](/Documentation/ApiReference/UI_Components/dxTabPanel/Configuration/#itemTemplate).
 To do the same for the tabs, use [itemTitleTemplate](/Documentation/ApiReference/UI_Components/dxTabPanel/Configuration/#itemTitleTemplate).